Skip to Content

 Anthropology History 200-level 3 credits Taught in English

-This course introduces the history and culture of the Rio de la Plata region, specifically Uruguay and Argentina, along with Brazil´s south.
-Also examines the foundation of Buenos Aires and Montevideo, along with the influences of European populations on the cultural patterns that define the culture of the Rio de la Plata.
-Regional worldwide renowned topics such as the Gauchos, the Mate infusion, Tango music, Asado, and Football (soccer) are presented from a historical-cultural point of view.
+The course also examines the foundation of Buenos Aires and Montevideo, along with the influences of European populations on the cultural patterns that define the culture of Rio de la Plata.
+World renowned regional topics such as the gauchos, the mate infusion, tango music, asado, and football (soccer) are also addressed, studied, and presented from a historical-cultural point of view.

 • January - Montevideo & Buenos Aires